LokimuKH19/SymPhONIC/WhyWeakFNO/Readme.md

 `CFNOvsCNOvsFNO.py`:

-In this program the function is expanded through Chebyshev series, defined in its triangle form:
+In this program the function is expanded through 1st Chebyshev Polinomials, defined in its triangle form:

 ```math
   T_k(x) = \rm{cos} \left(k \rm{arccos} x \right), x\in R, k\in Z_+